Updated: Feb 16

 The term “American Dream” had originally been popularized by James Truslow Adams in 1931, who explained, “It is not a dream of motor cars and high wages merely, but a dream of a social order in which each man and each woman shall be able to attain to the fullest stature of which they are innately capable, and recognized by others for what they are, regardless of the fortuitous circumstances of their birth.”

 Labor unions, cooperatives, banking and finance regulations, and other ways to bring offsets to power to help support the opportunity to achieve the American Dream were all part of it: It was Market&Government in good balance.
 The notion of the Common Man --- a “We” in a "we are in it together" philosophy --- also evolved in consort with it (Putnam and Garrett, 2020, p.
 175).
 The Dream lingered into the 1960s, and was used as a guiding light in the Civil Rights movement.
 It was about both material&moral considerations, not just another car or better house.
-Unfortunately, by the late-1970s and into the1980s, it was just a dim memory of the We that used to Be.
+Unfortunately, by the late-1970s and into the early-1980s, the system was put on a path which now has only a dim memory of the We that used to Be.

 Also, “community standards” even in the time when the American Dream was possible for some often had a dark side, as used in the South by segregationists to keep the ancestors of the former slave population from joining the narrowly defined and guarded “insider” group of the old South.
-Those with that genetics, even if only “1-drop” of blood from the former slave population, were treated as the “outsider” group, something that came back in full force in the US for all people of color (“the immigrants” especially when the religion and culture is different, too) now in the 2020s.
+Those with that genetics, even if only “1-drop” of blood from the former slave population, were treated as the “outsider” group, something that came back with substantive force in the US for all people of color (“the immigrants,” especially when the religion and culture is different, too) now in the 2020s.
 The American Dream, even at the peak of it, was mainly for white people, especially white heterosexual men, as certain race and gender profiles were not often part of the favored We.
-It seems it is the case again, here in the 2020s.
+It seems it is the case again, here in the 2020s, as Authoritarians with Fascism twist, in both politics and religion, and, too often, in a joint politics&religition, step-forward promising to fix everything.

 The communitarian framing of the day often meant discrimination not only for political views, but was also based on racial and gender profiling.
 People started to move away from the subversion of the community standard “We” with deviance of the “I” encouraged (Putnam and Garrett, 2020, p.
 180).
 The famous James Dean, and the movie Rebel Without a Cause, 1955 kind of thinking became ever more common.
 By the mid-1960s, the “I” was back on the stage, and the “We” was being relegated to history.

 In technical terms, it came to be understood that the two sets of isocurves in Figure 3 did not exactly overlap; rather, they really look more like that in Figure 3, with conflicts between the dual interests, rather than just one set of isocurves and one set of interests --- self&other-interest identical, not disparate like illustrated.
-Only one-set was regularly represented in the Microeconomic analysis of the day, and is still so depicted in the massive flaw of contemporary Microeconomics that sees only one-interest, the self-interest identically viewed as also the shared other-interest.
+Only one-set was regularly represented in the Single Interest Theory (SIT) in Microeconomic analysis of the day, and is still so depicted in the massive flaw of contemporary SIT that sees only one-interest, the self-interest identically viewed as also the shared other-interest.

 So, the US starts with a good mix of autonomy&homonomy (the latter about nudges from the “We”, but not controlling, of a person’s “I” behavior) in the 1930s through early-1950s, but comes out of the 1950s with autonomy&heteronomy (the latter meaning substantive restrictions and social control).
 A kind of rebellion against heteronomy feeds the turning down of the curve, starting in the mid-1960s, encouraged more in the 1970s, and by the late-1980s it is strictly about autonomy.
-It became a kind of free-for-all, do as you please kind of “I” framing with lots of dark side outcomes.
+It became a kind of free-for-all, people believing in the right do as you please kind of “I” framing with lots of dark side outcomes.
 Life-styles on the Left changed dramatically, as the free-spirit of the “I” was encouraged.
-The Right changed, too, to a kind of free-for-all, no holds barred “I” on the economic front, while to this day still resisting the free-spirit social changes on the Left.
+The Right changed, too, to a kind of free-for-all, no holds barred “I” on the economic front, while to this day still resisting the free-spirit social changes on the Left, some of which are now disparately referred to as woke.
+Culture wars are at play: Wars against Cultural liberalism rage on the Right; wars against Market liberalism rage on the Left.
+Balance, please.

 Ayn Rand, Frederick von Hayek, and Milton Friedman --- Libertarians all --- came to play a huge role in removing the “We” from economic framing and theory on the Right.
 Friedman (1970) published the infamous The Social Responsibility of Business Is to Increase Its Profits article in the The New York magazine, which went viral, like a nasty and destructive Pandemic virus.
 Suddenly it became fashionable and acceptable for American business to narrow the “We” to only the shareholders, giving short shrift to employees, communities, input suppliers, communities.
-It was also completely acceptable to resist any kind of environmental regulation, anything that reduced profits, no matter the social cost of doing so, including the very destruction of the Spaceship Earth Systems within which the business is embedded.
-The Right was on a very narrow “I” path, and the Economic Narrative to this day still reflects it.
+It was also completely acceptable to resist any kind of environmental regulation, anything that reduced profits, no matter the environmental cost of doing so, including the very destruction of the Spaceship Earth Systems within which the business is embedded (as in releasing way too much carbon, other greenhouse gases).
+The Right was put on a very narrow “I” path, and the Economic Narrative to this day still reflects it.
 As McCloskey (2019, p.
-93) says it, the Chicago School of Economics Libertarians, like Milton Friedman, still driving economic framing and policy in the 2020s, are “opposed to any ethical reflection whatever.”
+93) says it, the Chicago School of Economics, especially the Libertarian branch, like Milton Friedman, still driving economic framing (the Market Liberalism Economic Narrative) and policy in the 2020s, are “opposed to any ethical reflection whatever.”

-The lack of ethical reflection continued in the 1980s, with the Reagan Revolution (and Thatcher in the UK) wherein it was erroneously claimed, without empirical support, that only the Market could and did good things.
+The lack of ethical reflection really got a boost in the 1980s, with the Reagan Revolution (and Thatcher in the UK) wherein it was erroneously claimed, without empirical support, that only the Market could and did good things.
 The empirical reality is that the Government can do good things, too, if good people are running it.
-The Friedman Doctrine and the Reagan Revolution led to dire consequences, especially for the economy, but also contributed to the downswing in the other 3-measures of the human situation, as illustrated in the move to a complete focus on the "I" by the 2020s.
+The Friedman Doctrine and the Reagan Revolution gaining strength after the late 70s and early 80s led to dire consequences, especially for the economy, but also contributed to the downswing in the other 3-measures of the human situation, as illustrated in the move to a complete focus on the "I" by the 2020s.

 As Metaeconomics makes clear (see Lynne, 2020), the lack of ethical reflection means only the arrogance of self-love expressed in less than tempered and bounded self-interest prevails, a dominant feature of business and economy in the 2020s, just like in the 1900s.
 It is only through the first step toward an empathy based other-interest that ethical reflection arises to influence the choice.
 So, the first step is to empathize, which is to consider what is on path 0M, what is the ethical content --- that which is thought reasonable by a wide-array of others (all the stakeholders not just the shareholders and the overpaid CEOs), the ethic as it were --- before considering how to temper the primal tendency to move on path 0G.
 After said consideration --- as Adam Smith suggested, while in the Station of the Impartial Spectator --- one then tempers the self-interest on path 0G, moving to a path 0Z that works for everyone.